Swizzler121/kohamera/README.md

 * Implement rolling result frames
 * Implement selection on result frames
 * Implement confirmation button to choose frame
-* replace convert to file to a blob handoff to server
+* Replace convert to file to a blob handoff to server
+* Replace frame preview to encourage consistent framing of subjects (like a sillouete of a person for the employee to line up)
+* Implement prefrences menu somewhere to set various prefrences.